g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 npm start
 ```

-By doing this, the development server will be started and the default React app opened on your browser.
-Your page should show the default React welcome page confirming that project setup was successful as well as integration of Tailwind CSS.
+By doing this, the development server will be started and the default React app will open on your browser.
+Your page should show the default React welcome page confirming that the project setup was successful as well as the integration of Tailwind CSS.

 When our React app and Tailwind CSS are both ready to run, it’s time to move forward in our work and development.
 We should focus on making a component for pull-to-refresh which will be used within the whole app design.